DXFB/ShiftMediaProject-FFmpeg/README.markdown

 ## Downloads

 Pre-built executables are available from the [releases](https://github.com/ShiftMediaProject/FFmpeg/releases) page in a single archive containing both 32bit and 64bit versions.
 Development libraries are also available from the [releases](https://github.com/ShiftMediaProject/FFmpeg/releases) page.
-These libraries are available for each supported Visual Studio version (2013, 2015 or 2017) with a different download for each version.
+These libraries are available for each supported Visual Studio version with a different download for each version.
 Each download contains both static and dynamic libraries to choose from in both 32bit and 64bit versions.

 ## Code